 Comment: As is seen with the sixth grade data, there is also significant worry about college affordability on the part of our eighth graders.
-Less than 17% answered "very true of me" to this question post-outreach, and over half the students indicated a heightened level of concern (answering somewhat, slightly or not at all) to this question regardless of pre- or post-outreach.
+Only 20.9% answered "very true of me" to the question I believe college will be affordable to me post-outreach, and over half the students indicated a heightened level of concern (answering somewhat, slightly or not at all) to this question regardless of pre- or post-outreach.